Sujoy K Das, PhD, FASCh, FRSC

 Research Interest

-Photodynamic therapy for wound infection: The complications related to bacterial infection at wound sites significantly reduces the wound healing time.
+The complications related to bacterial infection at wound sites significantly reduces the wound healing time.
 Excessive use of antibiotics increased the emergence of drug resistant bacteria and therefore, the treatment of biofilm associated chronic wound infections remain a major challenge.
-Recent advancement in nanotechnology holds a promising approach for the treatment of biofilm associated wound infection through photothermal therapy.
-The photothermal ablation using near-IR (NIR) light converts absorbed light into local heat, which kills the bacterial cells with minimal damage to surrounding tissue.
-We are exploring the development of 3D hybrid hydrogel for non-invasive photothermal ablation of bacterial pathogen and infected wound care management.
+Development of new therapies for disruption of bacterial biofilms for faster healing of chronic wounds in need of the hour.
+Recent advancement in nanotechnology holds a promising approach for the treatment of biofilm associated wound infection through photothermal and photodynamic therapy.
+The photothermal therapy (PTT) using near-IR (NIR) light converts absorbed light into local heat, which kills the bacterial cells with minimal damage to surrounding tissue.
+On the other hand, photodynamic therapy (PDT) uses photosensitizers that after being excited by light at a specific wavelength react with the molecular oxygen and create reactive oxygen species in the target tissue, resulting in the cell death.
+We are exploring the development of biomaterial scoffold for non-invasive photothermal and photodynamic therapy for treatment of bacteria infected chronic wound.

 Credentials